Peanhua/ot-harjoitustyo/documentation/testing.md

 ## Test coverage

 Test coverage report is generated using Jacoco-maven plugin.
-User interface code, in *fishingrodofdestiny.ui* and its child packages have been excluded from the test coverate report.
+User interface code, in *fishingrodofdestiny.ui* and its child packages, have been excluded from the test coverate report.

 The test coverage looks like the following on git commit `d07b36da2f2ccec0fa2facf4f5a443c01c02c142`:
 <img src="test-coverage.png" alt="Test coverage" />